SpiceSharp/SpiceSharp/articles/tutorial/gettingstarted.md

 ## Using exports

 Using **[Export<T>](xref:SpiceSharp.Simulations.Export`1)** gives faster and more access to circuit properties.
 These exports also allow easier access to properties of components.
 For example, we could be interested in the current through voltage source V1.
-In which case we can some exports as follows:
+In which case we can define some exports:

 [!code-csharp[Simulation](../../SpiceSharpTest/BasicExampleTests.cs#example01_simulate2)]

-Yielding the output:
+This will lead to the result:

 ```
 -1 V : -0.667 V. 3.33E-05 A